The Surprising Truth About Conditional Love

 By definition, “love” means that strong feelings are present, which implies an investment of time, emotions, and energy.
 We have limited time here on earth, so we should be mindful of investing in relationships that bring us joy and peace.

 However, kindness and compassion towards our fellow human beings should be unconditional, no matter what our history with them.
 But we don’t all have the time and energy to invest in every relationship.
 That’s why unconditional goodwill from a distance is so important.
-It’s about treating others with respect, understanding, and empathy regardless of the situation.
+It’s about treating others with respect, understanding, and empathy without a significant investment of energy.

 We can’t always love unconditionally, but we can show unconditional goodwill to everyone and make a positive difference.
 An example of this is, let’s say your partner cheats on you.
 Although conditional love won’t work in this situation, you can still practice unconditional goodwill by wishing them well, sending them positive vibes, and hoping that they find happiness.
 It can bring more peace into your own life as well as theirs.

-Another less personal example is showing kindness to strangers and acquaintances in ways that don’t require us to invest any energy.
+Another less personal example is showing kindness to strangers and acquaintances in ways that don’t require us to invest a lot of energy.
 A simple smile, a friendly hello, or a kind gesture can go a long way in brightening someone’s day and bringing warmth into the world.

 Wishing something bad upon someone doesn’t actually help anyone.
 We can all strive to practice unconditional goodwill and create a kinder environment, even if we don’t have the capacity to invest our time and energy in every relationship.

 We don’t have to accept bad behaviors and love unconditionally.
 But conditional love doesn’t mean you can’t be truly kind.
-By using conditional love and unconditional goodwill in our relationships where appropriate, we can build deep connections, but not at the expense of our own well-being.
+By using conditional love and unconditional goodwill in our interactions where appropriate, we can bring positivity to the world without sacrificing our own well-being.

 Final thoughts on conditional love